Bahmni/bahmni-package/bahmni-docker/README.md

 | OPENMRS_DEBUG | Takes either true/false.
 Enables the debug mode of OpenMRS |
 | OPENMRS_UPLOAD_FILES_PATH | This variable can be specified with a directory of the host machine where the uploaded files from OpenMRS needs to be stroed.
 Defaults to `openmrs-uploads` directory in the docker-compose directory itself. |
 | MYSQL_ROOT_PASSWORD | This is the root password for MySQL Database Server running in OpenMRS Database service.   |

+# Proxy Service
+The proxy service runs with every profile configuration.
+It renders the Bahmni Landing Page.
+Also ProxyPass and ProxyPassReverse configurations are done with this container.

 # Building OpenElis Images Locally
 You can also build the docker images locally and test it with the same docker-compose file.